 It was a challenge to move away from externally motivating to encouraging individual responsibility.
 In order to help people succeed, I found I spent more time off the bike.
 The Master Instructor had stressed the importance of working aerobically during the morning session, calling the network of capillaries built during aerobic training “bus stations” that are responsible for the transfer of oxygen and removal of waste products in the muscle cells.
 It was an important reminder of how building a strong foundation allows for a stronger load in the future.
 I asked people to visualize the building process that was occurring inside their bodies as they rode through the “no pass” zone.
 After the class, the sheets about heart rate monitors disappeared and I couldn’t wait to teach again.

 There are so many ways to open yourself to new challenges as a teacher, to expose yourself to the possibility of change.
 Put your Spinning manual beside your favorite chair, buy a home study course and work toward another level of certification.
 Spend some time exploring the Spinning website for articles, tips and resources.
 Ride with another instructor or ask another instructor to ride with you and give you honest feedback.
 Ask your class for comments and welcome all input graciously.
 And of course you can always retake Spinning Instructor Training.

-As a rider and a teacher, recognizing that achieving one goal and bettering yourself is, at its best, the starting point of another.
+As a rider and a teacher of spin workout routines, recognizing that achieving one goal and bettering yourself is, at its best, the starting point of another.
 Hold on to that thought and the enthusiasm connected with the journey — it never ends!